 Money laundering typically involves disguising the true beneficial ownership of funds or other assets which are the proceeds of crime.
 Because money laundering often extends beyond just one nation’s borders, over 170 jurisdictions worldwide have adopted the anti-money laundering policies of the Financial Action Task Force.
-Some nations also follow the anti-money laundering recommendations and/or policies of the Wolfsberg Group of global banks, the Basel Committee on Banking Supervision, the Egmont Group, the European Union, or the United Nations.
+Some nations also follow the anti-money laundering recommendations and/or policies of the Wolfsberg Group, the Basel Committee on Banking Supervision, the Egmont Group, the European Union, or the United Nations.

 Laundering circuits are sometimes used by: individuals protecting assets from lawsuits; spouses hiding marital property during a divorce; tax evaders hiding assets; debtors in bankruptcy concealing assets from creditors; terrorists financing their activities or other criminals concealing illicit proceeds.
 Depending on the specific facts, any of the above activities could conceivably violate 18 U.S.C. §1956 (Laundering of Monetary Instruments); and / or 18 U.S.C. §1957 (Engaging in monetary transactions in property derived from specified unlawful activity); and / or 18 U.S.C § 1961 (Racketeer Influenced and Corrupt Organizations Act), along with other U.S. laws.